h22roscoe/fantasy-football/README.md

 ### TODO

+* __Higher priority:__ Add some actual UI to this.
+And some client side validation for the forms.
 * The forms for ~~creating a team~~ and editing a team.
 * ~~The admin forms to update players points, goals etc.~~
 * ~~Add the components to view player details and the players points table.~~
-* __Higher priority:__ Add some actual UI to this.
-And some client side validation for the forms.
+* When a user adds a player it should become his/her player and the same for a team.
+* Add the ability for the admin to edit the team for transfers.
 * Make a teams points update automatically based on the players it has.
 (Could be quite difficult)
-* __Gave up on this one:__ I don't have tests properly set up yet but I think I will try to use Jasmine and Karma.
-Selenium + Protractor for e2etests.

 ### How to setup if you want to help